Age: 7 years approx

 Rehoming – Profile

-Bertie came into our care as his owner passed away and the next of kin could no longer care for him.
+Floyd came into our care as his owner could no longer look after him.

 Behaviour observations on site: